caraya/entry-level-content/src/md-content/entry-level-all.md

 # Advanced Topics

 ## Performance
-- Move scripts to the bottom of the page
+- Move scripts gulp watto the bottom of the page
 - Compress your images
 - Minimize and concatenate your stylesheets and scripts

+## HTTP2 and its impact in performance

 ## More HTML Tips, Tricks and Best Practices
 - Micro Data and structured Markup